cudmore/PyMapManager/docs/docs/index.md

 <IMG SRC="mmserver_leaflet2.png">

-## PyMapManager deskop application
+## 3) PyMapManager deskop application

+**Development of this desktop application has been downgraded to focus on the PyMapManager web interface.**

 The Qt version of PyMapManager is a desktop application.
 See [github repository][4].

 <IMG SRC="pyMapManager_v2.png">